Frequently Asked Questions: Telehealth

 Scheduling Convenience – Instead of arranging to take time off work plus the time needed to get to and from the appointment, you can meet with a provider at a time that’s convenient to you.

-Safety – During this pandemic we are making every effort to keep our health centers clean and safe.
+Safety – During COVID-19 we are making every effort to keep our health centers clean and safe.
 A telehealth visit allows you to see a provider without leaving your own home.

 Can new patients be seen for the first-time using telehealth?